3 minute read

 Rather than creating a bunch of custom type accelerators for .NET types that don’t have built-in ones, you can instead use the using namespace statement to import an entire namespace and then use the types in that namespace without needing the fully qualified name.

-Here’s an example of using the using namespace statement to import the System.Net.Http namespace and then use the HttpClient and HttpRequestHeaders classes without the fully qualified name:
+Here’s an example of using the using namespace statement to import the System.Net.Http namespace and then using the HttpClient and HttpRequestHeaders classes without the fully qualified name:

 using namespace System.Net.Http